-This Construction Environmental Management Plan (CEMP), for the Early Works - Wave 1 and Wave 3 (part) Project, and its associated plans have been prepared to comply with the Minister for Planning's Conditions of Approval for the Woolgoolga to Ballina Project.
+This Construction Environmental Management Plan (CEMP) and its associated plans have been prepared to comply with the Minister's Conditions of Approval for the Woolgoolga to Ballina Project.
 A detailed description of the project is provided in Chapter 2.

 The CEMP has been prepared in accordance with Roads and Maritime QA Specification G36 and the Guideline for the Preparation of Environmental Management Plans (DIPNR, 2004).
 It is also consistent with AS/NZS ISO 14001.